Jacob A. Miller-Klugesherz

 Kansas State University

-§ Access datasets, compile data (examples: 1, 2, 3, 4, 5, and 6), create charts and graphics, and run statistical analyses on various variables for the state of Kansas and its counties.
-These include sustainable agriculture, farm scale, Ogallala aquifer depletion, public health, income, housing, and rural revitalization.
+§ Data compilation (examples: 1, 2, 3, 4, 5, and 6), chart & graphic design, and statistical analyses on sustainable agriculture, farm scale, Ogallala aquifer depletion, public health, income, housing, and rural revitalization in Kansas.
 Read a summary here.

 FALL 2019